A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Introduction

-In many applications, the number of customers (denoted as $T$) within a given planning horizon is unknown a priori.
-The stochasticity in $T$ adds additional complexity.
-In fact, in modern e-commerce and other online platforms, $T$ is often highly uncertain and may follow a high-variance distribution \citep{szpektor2011improving, el2021joint, aouad2022nonparametric}.
-While for the \textsc{da} problem, previous work has considered different customer distributions \citep{aouad2018greedy, aouad2022stability}, the existing work on \textsc{dap} only considers deterministic $T$ \citep{bai2022coordinated}.
-Consequently, developing algorithms for \textsc{dap} under stochastic $T$ remains a challenging open problem.
+In many applications, the total number of customers (denoted as $T$) may also be unknown a priori.
+In fact, on modern e-commerce and other online platforms, the probability distribution of $T$ may have a high variance \citep{szpektor2011improving, el2021joint, aouad2022nonparametric}.
+While previous work on the \textsc{da} problem has considered various types of distributions for $T$ \citep{goyal2016near, aouad2022stability}, existing work on \textsc{dap} only considers deterministic $T$ \citep{bai2022coordinated} and developing algorithms for uncertain $T$ was an open problem.